yuliangyan0807/yuliangyan0807.github.io/content/authors/admin/_index.md

 ## About Me

+**Research**: Currently, my research focuses on two main directions.
+The first is <font color=#b7b7eb>AI for Protein</font>, which explores how artificial intelligence can advance research in protein science, including areas such as peptide design and protein mutation effect prediction.
+The second direction centers on <font color=#60966D>Large Language Models</font>, with a particular emphasis on building trustworthy LLMs and applying LLM for science.

+**Previously**:
 Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.